rukai-qx/exam-management-system-main-qx/README.md

 ## Usage

 ### Lecturer
-1. Log in using the lecturer credentials
+1. Log in using the lecturer email & password
 2. Click "Create New Exam" to create an exam
-3. Add questions and their options
+3. Add questions and their answers
 4. Select the correct answer for each question
 5. Save the exam

 ### Student
-1. Log in using student credentials
+1. Log in using student email & password
 2. View available exams in the left panel
-3. Select an exam and click "Take Selected Exam"
+3. Select an exam and click "Do the Selected Exam"
 4. Answer the questions within the 30-minute time limit
 5. Click "Submit Exam" when done or wait for automatic submission
 6. View results in the right panel